mikekyle/exam_paper_interpreter/readme.txt

 - Classifying/Labelling questions eg. by chapter.
 - Fitting a model to predict my own performance on a question.
 - Identifying topics/clusters/chapters that I find more challenging and need to study more deeply.

+Some of this work has been done previously in ad hoc notebooks.
+This project aims to formalise some of these tools and add further tools.